Skip to content

 komm.BinarySymmetricChannel

 Binary symmetric channel (BSC).
-It is a discrete memoryless channel with input and output alphabets given by $\mathcal{X} = \mathcal{Y} = \{ 0, 1 \}$, and transition probability matrix given by $$ p_{Y \mid X} = \begin{bmatrix} 1-p & p \\ p & 1-p \end{bmatrix}, $$ where the parameter $p$ is called the crossover probability of the channel.
-Equivalently, a BSC with crossover probability $p$ may be defined by $$ Y_n = X_n + Z_n, $$ where $Z_n$ are iid Bernoulli random variables with $\Pr[Z_n = 1] = p$.
+It is a discrete memoryless channel with input and output alphabets $\mathcal{X} = \mathcal{Y} = \{ 0, 1 \}$.
+The channel is characterized by a parameter $p$, called the crossover probability.
+With probability $1 - p$, the output symbol is identical to the input symbol, and with probability $p$, the output symbol is flipped.
+Equivalently, the channel can be modeled as $$ Y_n = X_n + Z_n, $$ where $Z_n$ are iid Bernoulli random variables with $\Pr[Z_n = 1] = p$.
 For more details, see CT06, Sec.
 7.1.4.

 • crossover_probability (Optional[float])